Dear Ms. Vicki,

 One year ago, he admitted he did not want to be the "other man" and reduced contact with me considerably.
-While we talk once a week, I've not seen him since May.
+While we talk once a week, I've not seen him for several months.
 He is aware that my old relationship is now over.

 Ms. Vicki, I am torn.
 I don't know if I'm just hopefully wishing or if my recent divorce now paints a different picture for him.
 He realizes he needs to take action.
 As do I.